surifirstpin/biplus_documentation/docs/Tags.md

 <center><h1>Tags</h1></center>

-BiPlus Provides a nested layered structure by providing you an ability to save the Reports in any of the hierarchical tag location depending on the business requirements.
+BiPlus Provides a nested layered structure by providing you an ability to save the Reports in any of the hierarchical tag location depending on your business requirements.
+You can crteate your own number of paren
-For Instance:  parent tag, child tags providing the total path of saved reports and dashboards.

 ## Create a new tag